workingDog/TestAsync/README.md

 # TestAsync

-This is just a test of using SwiftUI and Swift async/await features to retrieve "posts" and "comments" from:
+This is just a test of using SwiftUI and Swift async/await features to retrieve "posts" and "comments" from the API:

             https://jsonplaceholder.typicode.com